UniversalAl/animate/README.md

 clip_out = animate.run(clip, MAP)
 ```

-some other demonstration, no source input is needed for this scrip:
+some other demonstration, no source input is needed for this script:
 ```
 import vapoursynth as vs
 from vapoursynth import core